dw5/yt-local/README.md

 For Windows, to make standalone Tor run at startup, press Windows Key + R and type `shell:startup` to open the Startup folder.
 Create a new shortcut there.
 For the command of the shortcut, enter `"C:\[path-to-Tor-Browser-directory]\Tor\tor.exe" SOCKSPort 9150 ControlPort 9151`.
 You can then launch this shortcut to start it.
 Alternatively, if something isn't working, to see what's wrong, open `cmd.exe` and go to the directory `C:\[path-to-Tor-Browser-directory]\Tor`.
 Then run `tor SOCKSPort 9150 ControlPort 9151 | more`.
 The `more` part at the end is just to make sure any errors are displayed, to fix a bug in Windows cmd where tor doesn't display any output.
 You can stop tor in the task manager.

 For Debian/Ubuntu, you can `sudo apt install tor` to install the command line version of Tor, and then run `sudo systemctl start tor` to run it as a background service that will get started during boot as well.
-However, Tor on the command line uses the port 9050 by default (rather than the 9150 used by the Tor Browser).
-So you will need to change `Tor port` to 9050 and `Tor control port` to 9051 in the yt-local settings page.
+However, Tor on the command line uses the port `9050` by default (rather than the 9150 used by the Tor Browser).
+So you will need to change `Tor port` to 9050 and `Tor control port` to `9051` in yt-local settings page.
 Additionally, you will need to enable the Tor control port by uncommenting the line `ControlPort 9051`, and setting `CookieAuthentication` to 0 in `/etc/tor/torrc`.
 If no Tor package is available for your distro, you can configure the `tor` binary located at `./Browser/TorBrowser/Tor/tor` inside the Tor Browser installation location to run at start time, or create a service to do it.

 ### Tor video routing